 Located less than one hour from Toronto, what could be more central than Lake Simcoe?
 Thousands of cottages and homes dot the Simcoe shores, and the cities of Barrie and Orillia guarantee both safe moorage and plenty of interesting daily activities.

-My number seven destination choice is a favourite for fishermen worldwide.
-Rather than being a specific body of water, it’s an area that contains hundreds of smaller lakes that represent a fisherman’s paradise.
+Number seven destination choice is a favourite for fishermen worldwide.
+Rather than being a specific body of water, it’s an area that contains hundreds of smaller lakes that represent a fisherman’s ideal location.
 Geographically, it’s the area surrounding Lake Nipissing, which contains countless lakes and streams.
-Regulations, licenses, and lake access routes can be readily obtained, and of course, local fishing guides can tell you their choice of lakes to catch specific species of fish.
+Regulations, licences and lake access routes can be readily obtained, and of course, local fishing guides can tell you their choice of lakes to catch specific species of fish.
 If fishing is your passion, this could be your number one choice.

 Relive a historical journey, by boat.
 Opened in 1832 as an alternative military route between Lake Ontario and the city of Ottawa, the Rideau Canal is Ontario’s first UNESCO World Heritage Site.
 With 45 locks at 27 lock stations, this 202-km, well-marked waterway is the oldest continuously operated canal in North America.
 Unlike open water boating, this trip will pique your interest every kilometre that you travel, beginning at Old Fort Henry in Kingston and ending at the stepped locks that lead to Canada’s parliament buildings in Ottawa.